 - Student and teacher are informed about acceptance into SASEF, all paperwork issues must be resolved

 - Student prepares poster; practices for judge interviews

-- SASEF is set for March 29-30, 2021 and will be hosted in the Student Union on the University of Tennessee, Knoxville campus
+- SASEF judging is set for March 29, 2022 and will be hosted in the Student Union on the University of Tennessee, Knoxville campus

 - The International Science & Engineering Fair (ISEF) is held about mid-May each year.
 Several students from SASEF will qualify and attend ISEF